Dispersion-tuning of nonlinear optical pulse dynamics in gas-filled hollow capillary fibers: Introduction

-with $\beta_2$ being the GVD, $\rho$ being the pressure-dependent gas density relative to some standard conditions, $\chi_\text{e}$ being the susceptibility of the filling gas species at those standard conditions available through Sellmeier equations \cite{Borzsonyi2008}, $u_\mathrm{nm}$ the $m^{\text{th}}$ zero of the Bessel function $J_\mathrm{n-1}$, and $a$ the core radius of the HCF.
+with $\beta_2$ being the GVD, $\rho$ being the pressure-dependent gas density relative to some standard conditions, $\chi_\text{e}$ being the susceptibility of the filling gas species at those standard conditions available through Sellmeier equations~\cite{Borzsonyi2008, Ermolov2015}, $u_\mathrm{nm}$ the $m^{\text{th}}$ zero of the Bessel function $J_\mathrm{n-1}$, and $a$ the core radius of the HCF.
 Setting $m=n=1$ selects the fundamental HE$_{11}$ mode.
-There are two contributions to the dispersion of a gas-filled HCF: the dispersive filling gas and the waveguide dispersion, given by the the first and the second term in Eq.~\ref{eq:gvd}, respectively.
-The waveguide dispersion of an evacuated capillary fibre is anomalous ($\beta_2 < 0$) for all wavelengths, while the gas dispersion is normal ($\beta_2 > 0$) in the ultraviolet to near-infrared range and can be controlled by the gas pressure, shown in Fig.~\ref{fig:dispersion_tuning}.
-The dispersion landscape can be parameterized by the zero-dispersion wavelength $\lambda_\mathrm{zd}$ (ZDW), defined by $\beta_2(\lambda_\mathrm{zd}) = 0$, and the pump wavelength $\lambda_\mathrm{p}$.
+There are two contributions to the dispersion of a gas-filled HCF: the dispersive filling gas and the waveguide dispersion, given by the first and the second term in Eq.~\ref{eq:gvd}, respectively.
+The waveguide dispersion of an evacuated capillary fiber is anomalous ($\beta_2 < 0$) for all wavelengths, while the gas dispersion is normal ($\beta_2 > 0$) in the ultraviolet to near-infrared range and can be controlled by the gas pressure, shown in Fig.~\ref{fig:dispersion_tuning}.
+Noble gases (such as helium, neon, argon, krypton, and xenon) have dispersion curves with similar shapes across the visible and near-infrared spectral region, but with different absolute magnitudes.
+They can be made to approximately match, or be tuned in a similar way, by tuning the gas pressure.
+Consequently, the results we show in this paper for argon are readily transferable to other gases.
+Larger differences do appear in the ultraviolet spectral region, closer to the electronic resonances, and do play a role when generating very deep or vacuum ultraviolet light.
+The dispersion landscape of gas-filled HCFs can be parameterized by the zero-dispersion wavelength $\lambda_\mathrm{zd}$ (ZDW), defined by $\beta_2(\lambda_\mathrm{zd}) = 0$, and the pump wavelength $\lambda_\mathrm{p}$.
 For the dispersion profile of HCF, this means anomalous dispersion for pump wavelengths longer than the ZDW ($ \lambda_\mathrm{p} > \lambda_\mathrm{zd}$) and normal dispersion for shorter pump wavelengths ($\lambda_\mathrm{p} < \lambda_\mathrm{zd}$).
 In this work we tune the ZDW from $\SI{400}{\nano\metre}$ to $\SI{1300}{\nano\metre}$ by varying the argon pressure in the HCF in the range from $\SI{28}{\milli\bar}$ to $\SI{3344}{\milli\bar}$.

 This paper is structured as follows.
 In the next section we describe the experimental and numerical methods that we use.
 In Section~\ref{sec:anomalous} we describe results for pumping in the anomalous dispersion regime.
 In Section~\ref{sec:zero} we describe pumping around the zero dispersion wavelength, and in Section~\ref{sec:normal} we describe our results for pumping in the normal dispersion region.